US new-vehicle sales set to slump in September as inventory increases

 september

-With Labour Day taking place in August, US new-vehicle sales are expected to decline during September.
+With Labor Day taking place in August, US new-vehicle sales are expected to decline during September.
 However, this does not tell the full story.
 In a new forecast, J.D.
 Power discusses its outlook.

 Including retail and non-retail transactions, total US new-vehicle sales for September 2024 are projected to reach 1,164,900 units.
 This represents a 1.8% decrease from 12 months ago when adjusted for selling days.
 The month has 23 selling days, three fewer than September last year.